Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 Over-brining Issues

 One of the most prevalent mistakes is over-brining the salmon.
 While a longer brining time can lead to a more intensely flavored final product, it can also result in an overly salty or dried-out texture.
-Pay close attention to the recommended brining duration and adjust based on the thickness of your salmon fillets.
+Pay close attention to the recommended brining duration and adjust the bait sed on the thickness of your salmon fillets.
 Err on the side of caution to avoid a brine that’s too strong or an overly cured texture.

 Smoking Temperature Mistakes